 Why do Recruiters use Psychometric Testing?

-Psychometric tests are used to both streamline the recruitment process and to help employers make well informed hiring decisions.
+Psychometric tests are used to both streamline the recruitment process and help employers make well-informed hiring decisions.

 By contrast, psychometric tests are led by scientific concepts and data.
-Aptitude assessments like verbal, numerical and logical reasoning tests offer far greater insight into an applicants actual skills and abilities, whilst personality and situational judgement tests uncover their underlying character traits.
+Aptitude assessments like verbal, numerical, and logical reasoning tests offer far greater insight into an applicant's actual skills and abilities, whilst personality and situational judgment tests uncover their underlying character traits.

-We should point out here that psychometric tests are by no means a standalone tool, but one piece of a multi layered approach.
-Whilst they can help narrow down your candidate pool significantly, and identify those most suited to your organisation, they are only part of a wider picture.
+We should point out here that psychometric tests are by no means a standalone tool, but one piece of a multi-layered approach.
+Whilst they can help narrow down your candidate pool significantly, and identify those most suited to your organization, they are only part of a wider picture.